JetBrains/teamcity-sdk-maven-plugin/README.md

 ## General Info

-This Maven plugin allow controlling a TeamCity instance from the command line.
+This Maven plugin allows controlling a TeamCity instance from the command line.
 It will install a developed plugin if it is available.

 The plugin works best when used with projects generated from [maven archetype](http://confluence.jetbrains.com/display/TCD8/Developing+Plugins+Using+Maven#DevelopingPluginsUsingMaven-MavenArchetypes) for TeamCity plugins.